Clicky Skip to Content

 Every year, technology is being promoted.
 Every year, new gadgets like smartphones, TVs, laptops, or other devices are released.
 You might be concerned about the environmental or financial cost of upgrading regularly.

 You could consider purchasing a little old technology if you’re in need of a piece of hardware.
 These items can be presumed to be pre-owned in one form or another.
-There are many terms used to describe these items: certified pre-owned, pre-owned, refurbished, and used.
+Many terms describe these items: certified pre-owned, pre-owned, refurbished, and used.

 Refurbished items are items that have been used, returned, and repaired if necessary.
 They often come with a warranty though not as extensive as the warranty of a new product.
 Used products are products that have been used and have a slight damage.
 These do not come with a warranty.
 Pre-owned falls between Used and Refurbished in which it could come in great shape depending on who owned it first.